-So that’s why I think it’s important that we start with the question: “How do I choose which certification is best for me?”
+So, I think it’s important to start with the question: “How do I choose which certification is best for me?”

-And it’s a difficult one to answer, especially if you are new to the fitness industry.
+And it isn’t easy to answer, especially if you are new to the fitness industry.

 It’s tough because you have no frame of reference to work from.

-In reality, you are probably relying on guides such as this one to give you the answers, right?
+In reality, you probably rely on guides such as this one to give you the answers, right?

-While choosing the right certification is important, remember that in this business, you will always be learning.
+While choosing the right certification is important, remember that you will always be learning in this business.

-Many personal trainers will get accredited with more than one certification during their careers, especially if they are looking to specialize in a certain area down the line.
+Many personal trainers will get accredited with more than one certification during their careers, especially if they want to specialize in a certain area.

 Before we answer that question, let’s get clear up a few things.